PhasesResearchLab/ARCHIVED-dfttk-20210211/docs/source/VM_MongoDB.rst

 Managing the MongoDB service
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+**This section assumes that you already have your VM set up and your are managing it under linux environment.**

 The MongoDB server is managed by a systemd service that is managed through ``systemctl``.
 Common commands are:

 - Check status of mongodb service::